lino202/SimpleWebRtc/README.md

 - Web client
 - Android React Native application which wraps an specific fork of react-native-webrtc
 - Support Local Stream takePicture, zoom and flashlight for mobile client
-- Signaling and web server are contained in docker compose
+- Signaling and web server are implemented using docker-compose

 ## Dependecies